butoialexandra/IR-Remote/README.md

 ## Sending analytics to Adafruit.io

+After implementing the basic functionality of a normal TV remote (the ability to send IR codes to a TV and a GUI), we decided to give the users the ability to gain insights about the remote's usage (e.g. which buttons are used most frequently).
+Thus, we created a dashboard using Adafruit IO which displays how many times each button has been pressed.
+As Adafruit IO allows at most 10 free feeds at a time, we could implement this feature only for the 10 numerical buttons (digits 0-9).
+A screenshot of the dashboard is provided below.

 ## Getting input from Adafruit.io

-A useful feature of our remote is the ability to control the TV from the distance.
+Another useful feature of our remote is the ability to control the TV from the distance.
 In order to achieve this, we created a dashboard on Adafruit IO that allows the user to press any numerical button and the coresponding button on the remote will be pressed as well.

 ![Adafruit Controller](images/controller.png)